M1mi1010/Leetcode-Diary/Arrays/Notes/When_To_Use_Concepts.md

   prevent double-traversal.
 - After shrinking, always check `top <= bottom` and `left <= right` before each directional pass within the same loop

+## Matrix In-Place State Tracking

+**When to use:** Modifying a matrix based on its current state where changes must not affect the reading of other cells, propagating a condition across rows/columns, traversing a matrix in a non-standard order (diagonal, spiral).

+---

+### Key Idea

+The core challenge in these problems is that naively modifying cells as you read them corrupts the information you still need.
+You need a way to record what changes are needed first, then apply them in a second pass — ideally without extra space.

+---

+### Set Matrix Zeroes

+**Problem:** If a cell is 0, set its entire row and column to 0.

+**Naive approach:** Use two extra arrays (or a set) to record which rows and columns contain a zero, then zero them out in a second pass.
+O(m + n) space.

+**Optimal approach:** Use the matrix itself as storage.
+The first row and first column can act as markers — if a cell should be zeroed, mark its row header and column header in row 0 and column 0.
+Then use those markers to zero out the rest.
+Handle the first row and column separately since they're being used as markers.

+**The two-pass principle:**
+1. Scan the matrix, recording which rows and columns need zeroing using markers.
+2. Apply the zeroing based on those markers.

+Never zero cells during the scan —